Maddily/storysift/README.md

 ![Alt Text](assets/images/sign-in.png)

-- **View profile details**: Users that have signed up will have access personalized features such as saving favorite books.
+- **View profile details**: Users that have signed up will have access to personalized features such as saving favorite books.

 ![Alt Text](assets/images/profile-page.png)